 We’ll use colors to separate lines of interaction from one another.
 Add a few fancy icons and all that’s left is filling text boxes.
 Check this out:

-Our blueprint does lack some arrows, but still looks pretty consistent and the best part is that you can make this in a matter of minutes without designers and expensive software.
+Our service blueprint does lack some arrows, but still looks pretty consistent and the best part is that you can make this in a matter of minutes without designers and expensive software.

 Wait.
 This isn’t the best part.

 The best part is that now you can share this blueprint with anyone be it your officemate or a distributed team member from another part of the world.
 You can work together to refine it, show to your clients, export to PDF, CSV, PNG, and PPTX.

-Don’t forget that with a multitude of customizable sections you can turn your blueprint into a true masterpiece.
+Don’t forget that with a multitude of customizable sections you can turn your service blueprint into a true masterpiece.

 And that’s how you make a service blueprint with UXPressia.
 CJM and Service Blueprints put together become a real deal allowing you to design killer services.